jdpipe/freesteam/trunk/README.txt

 freesteam is currently not accessible from spreadsheet programs.
 We do propose to implement bindings for these environments, but it hasn't happened yet.

-In the mean time, it is suggested that Visual Basic / OpenOffice Basic code from the XSteam project will probably do what you need. http://www.x-eng.com/XSteam_Information.htm
+In the meantime, it is suggested that Visual Basic / OpenOffice Basic code from the XSteam project will probably do what you need. http://www.x-eng.com/XSteam_Information.htm